bovinehero/hunt-showdown/README.md

 [ref](https://developer.mozilla.org/en-US/docs/Web/CSS/:autofill)

 This means auto-fill background-color, background-image, and color cannot be set reliabily without the inclusion of Javascript.

+I did use some vendor specific pseudo components in order to try and establish some form of uniformity for cross browser experience, but the results are not consistent.

 ## Deployment & Local Development